dcordes/assessment/README.md

 # 2. Usage

-## A. For use / production
+## A. To run a security assessment

-Build the image, and then invoke locally.

-- clone this repo
+Just run/pull the image!:

 - ensure you have local Docker support
-- build the container image:
-  - `docker build -t assessment .`
-- run the built image for the default website target ("www.ssllabs.com"), as a test:
+- run (and pull down if not yet present) the built image for the default website target ("www.ssllabs.com"), as a test:
-  - `docker run assessment`
+  - `docker run dcordes/assessment`
 - and now run it for real, for a website you want:
-  - `docker run -e HOST="www.google.com" assessment`
+  - `docker run -e HOST="www.google.com" dcordes/assessment`

 Sample output:

 ```
-$ docker run -e HOST="www.google.com" assessment
+$ docker run -e HOST="www.google.com" dcordes/assessment
 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~
 The following is a security report from SSL Labs for the 2 endpoint(s) associated with https://www.google.com.